 Number 1 Parnell: A cafe and art gallery and relaxing hang out spot where you can grab some great local coffee, homemade pies and cakes.
 Enjoy a wander around the gallery featuring local artists from the area and showcasing New Zealand art, sculptures and jewellery.
 They have a reading corner and a view of the car ferry operating across to Kohukohu.
 A five minute coffee stop often turns into enjoying an hour here.

 The Boatshed Cafe is a family-run eatery – once an actual boatshed and now a funky warm cafe with friendly staff and a great view overlooking the harbour.
 When the tide is in, the Boatshed doubles as a great fish viewing platform where you can sit back with a coffee and one of their giant sized blueberry muffins and soak up the views of marine and bird life below.
 The cafe also sells a range of local artisan sauces, chutneys and honey.

-Hokianga Takeaways is by far one of my favourite fish and chip shops in the whole of Northland.
+Hokianga Takeaways is one of the best fish and chip shops in the whole of Northland.
 Its quirky hipster decor gives it a cosy feel.
 The menu includes locally-caught fish including New Zealand flounder, a must-try!
-They hold the record (my personal record of course) for the tastiest paua (native NZ abalone) fritter around, and the raw fish salad is a winner too.
+The tasty paua (native NZ abalone) fritter, and the raw fish salad are both winners too.
 The prices are cheap and the staff cheerful.
 The store is located on the Main Street, you can’t miss it.